-Management's judgement is that there were no significant indicators of impairment of certain exploration property acquisition costs.
+Management's judgement is that there were indicators of impairment of certain exploration property acquisition costs in fiscal 2018 and 2019.
 Ownership in exploration properties involves certain inherent risks due to the difficulties of determining and obtaining clear title to claims as well as the potential for problems arising from the frequently ambiguous conveyance history characteristics of many exploration properties.
 Also, the Company must periodically apply to the relevant government entities for exploration-licence renewals, extensions and conversions and is subject to those entities' decisions.
-The Company has investigated ownership of its exploration properties and in management's judgement, ownership of its remaining exploration property interest is in good standing at December 31, 2018.